Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: The selection function of the 3D matched filter

 \subsection{Verification of the analytical expression for the idealised selection function}

-We performed a source insertion and recovery experiment to check whether Eq.~\eqref{eq:29} with $C(\lambda)$ from Eq.~\eqref{eq:34} can indeed predict the idealised selection function of the algorithm.
-For this experiment we used the recently released data cuboid of the MUSE eXtreme Deep Field (MXDF) by Bacon et al. (2022).
-This dataset is not only the deepest blank field ever obtained with MUSE ($t_\mathrm{exp} = 141$\,h), but it also used a non-standard observing strategy to reduce potential systematics due to the rectangular alignment of the image slicer and the instrument field splitter.
+We performed a source insertion and recovery experiment to check whether Eq.~\eqref{eq:31} with $C(\lambda)$ from Eq.~\eqref{eq:36} can indeed predict the idealised selection function of the algorithm.
+For this experiment we used the recently released data cuboid of the MUSE eXtreme Deep Field (MXDF) by \cite{Bacon2022}.
+This dataset is the deepest blank field ever obtained with MUSE ($t_\mathrm{exp} = 141$\,h).
+In order to reduce potential systematics, this programme used a non-standard observing strategy where each subsequent observing block was rotated by a few degrees.
 The result is that the final combined field of view within the data cuboid is circular.
-As groundwork for future population studies of unprecedented faint Ly$\alpha$ emitters in this dataset we constructed an emission line emitter catalogue with LSDCat For reference we list the provide the template parameters used in this search in \ref{sec:templ-param-used} (Table~\ref{tab:sn2}).
-As detection threshold we chose $S/N_\mathrm{thresh} = 6.41$; the rationale for this value will be detailed in Herenz et al. (in prep.).
+As groundwork for future population studies of unprecedented faint Ly$\alpha$ emitters in this dataset we constructed an emission line emitter catalogue with LSDCat.
+For reference we list the template parameters that were used in this search in \ref{sec:templ-param-used} (Table~\ref{tab:sn2}).
+The detection threshold for this search is $SN_\mathrm{thresh} = 6.41$.
+This value\footnote{The value presented here was initially calculated on an internal MUSE consortium data release in SN steps of 0.1 (L. Wisotzki, priv. comm.).
+The public data release then fixed a bug with the variance datacube that required a rescaling of the initial detection threshold to a value with two decimal places.} was found to be the ``point of diminishing returns'' from the ratio of the number of detections in the normal datacube to the number of detections in the negated datacube (see Sect.~4.5 in \citetalias{Herenz2017}).
 For the demonstration here we only consider the extreme red of the MUSE spectral range, where the density and amplitude of the telluric background emission lines is highest.